LittleGreenViper/LGV_7_Segment/Sources/LGV_7_Segment.docc/LGV_7_Segment.md

 It is possible to get the default aspect ratio, using the ``LGV_7_Segment/defaultAspect`` computed property, and the current aspect, using the ``LGV_7_Segment/currentAspect`` computed property.

+### The The `LGV_7_Sement_Group` struct

+This struct aggregates one or more ``LGV_7_Segment`` structs, and presents them as a unified `CGPath`.
+It allows you to treat the group as a contiguous set of digits, expressed as a single binary, octal, decimal, or hexadecimal number.

+It allows you to specify whether or not leading zeroes are displayed, and if the number can be represented as negative (preceded by a minus sign -).

 Because the struct returns `CGPath`s, they can be scaled and transformed at very little cost, and used in Basic Swift, UIKit, SwiftUI, AppKit, WatchKit, or TV UIKit.